The Wrath of Boko Haram

 The conflict in Nigeria is now entering its ninth year and the devastating consequences continue to impact structures and 7.7 million people are reported as being in need of assistance.

-We are now in the second phase of the project in Nigeria with ACTED, which will target 1,130 families, providing ShelterKits and other aid items in Borno state.
-So far, 250 ShelterKits and 763 non-food item kits have been distributed as part of this phase.
+We completed a second phase of the project in Nigeria with ACTED, which provided 1,130 families with ShelterKits and other aid items in Borno state.

 Helping the Most Vulnerable